alf-p-steinbach/A-biggish-Cpp17-linked-lists-tutorial/README.md

 However, setup and tear-down, here preparing and finally destroying about 2000 linked lists each of 85 000+ words, can take so much time that one starts to wonder whether any real progress is made inside that process (let it run to completion), or is it perhaps **hanging** (kill it and try to figure out why)?

 Sometimes, and in this case, one can address that information void issue simply by adding logging calls.
-I used `std::clog` here, because that's easy to suppress by redirecting the standard error stream in the command to run the program, and I wrapped the logging in a function that adds a special prefix to each log line, so that the log lines also can be easily removed afterwards.
+I used `std::clog` here, because that's easy to suppress by redirecting the standard error stream in the command to run the program, and I wrapped the logging in a function that adds a special prefix to each log line so that the log lines also can be easily removed afterwards.
 There are a zillion + 1 ways of doing this, but `clog` is easy and often enough.

 #### Possible other approaches.